Five ways customers use the Therma° IoT temperature monitoring system

 2) Identifying training gaps

 K-K restaurants also rely on Therma° to identify when closing processes aren’t being followed.
 At K-K, cold rails should be shut off after service to limit energy consumption, as wasted energy ultimately increases overhead costs.
-By checking Therma° temperature data, management can identify if staff are turning them off at night.
+By checking Therma° temperature data, management can identify if staff is turning them off at night.
 In the event their staff doesn’t follow these nightly protocols, management can set up training to correct the problem before it drives up their bills.

 3) Ensuring food safety